Borda/BCI-speller/README.md

 **Required preprocessing**
 * remove the moise caused by electricity - 50Hz, use Notch filter
 * band pass filter on 0.5 to 30Hz

+## Applications

+the basic application for decoding BCI sinal is in apps folder

+Minor TODOS:
+* real time filtering to speed up the app, now it is filterd by frames
+* integrate the event from detection app
+* detect blinking